ssahisnu/AWS-Advanced-Training/Lab-3/README.md

 All application development will be done within an AWS Cloud9 IDE.

 </br></br>
-Find in repo: Typescript init project created using <strong>cdk init -l typescript</strong>
+Find in repo: Typescript init project `myapp-cdk` created using <strong>cdk init -l typescript</strong>

 <ul>
 <li>